ahmedasar00/E-commerce-Product-API/README.md

 ## ✨ Core Features

-- **User Management & Authentication:** Secure user registration and login using JWT (JSON Web Tokens).
+- **User Management & Authentication:** Secure user registration and login.
 - **Multi-Vendor System:** Users can register as sellers and manage their own product listings.
 - **Product Management:** Complete CRUD operations for products, including image uploads.
 - **Admin Approval System:** Products submitted by sellers must be approved by an admin before they become visible to buyers.
-- **Category & Filtering:** Products are organized by categories, with advanced filtering options (by category, price range, availability).
+- **Category & Filtering:** Products are organized by categories, with advanced filtering options.
 - **Shopping Cart:** Persistent shopping cart for each authenticated user.
 - **Order Management:** A complete system for placing and tracking orders.
 - **Reviews & Ratings:** Users can leave reviews and ratings for products they have purchased.